How to use The verbs colgar, rogar and jugar in the imperative in Spanish

 Play there.

 Still facing difficulties with 'The verbs colgar, rogar and jugar in the imperative'?
-Improve your Spanish with Gymglish - try our Spanish lessons for free now and receive a free level assessment!
+Learn and enhance your Spanish grammar through our online Spanish course.
+Start with a free test and improve today!

 What our users say: